Quantum-Many-Body/QuantumLattices.jl/docs/src/index.md

 * **Complete Symbolic Computation**: with only this package, symbolic computation between operators is realized while the coefficient of any operator remains numeric; by integrating it with [SymPy](https://github.com/JuliaPy/SymPy.jl), complete symbolic computation can be achieved and no modifications need be made on the methods in this package.

-* **Generic Frontend of Many-Body Algorithms**: quantum many-body algorithms can be initialized in quite similar ways with only minor modifications needed.
+* **Generic Frontend of Many-Body Algorithms**: with the operator-formed Hamiltonian as the foothold, quantum many-body algorithms can be initialized in quite similar ways with only minor modifications needed.
 Moreover, automatic project management is realized, including that of result recording, data caching, parameter updating, information logging, dependency managing, etc.

 ## Supported Systems

 Four common categories of quantum lattice systems in condensed matter physics are supported:
-* **canonical fermionic systems**
+* **canonical complex fermionic systems**
-* **canonical/hard-core bosonic systems**
+* **canonical complex and hard-core bosonic systems**
 * **SU(2) spin systems**
 * **Phononic systems**